elupus/hass_nibe/README.md

     systems:
         - system: <required system identifier>
           writeaccess: false # set to true to support climate write (needs new tokens)
-          categories: # optional list of categories to retrieve, leave empty for all
+          categories: # optional list of categories to retrieve, leave empty for all, remove tag for none
             - <category identifer>

-          statuses:   # optional list of status screens to retrieve, leave empty for all
+          statuses:   # optional list of status screens to retrieve, leave empty for all, remove tag for none
             - <status identifier>

           parameters: # optional list of additional parameters to retrieve, can be done here or on the sensor platform